aspose-total/Aspose.Total-Products/total/en/net/conversion/docm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCM to FODS or Online App" h2="Export DOCM to FODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful document conversion features to any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, developers can easily convert DOCM to FODS in two simple steps.

+The first step is to use Aspose.Words for .NET to export the DOCM file to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert, and manipulate Microsoft Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOCM, DOCX, HTML, PDF, and many more.
+With Aspose.Words for .NET, developers can easily export DOCM to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to FODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert Microsoft Excel spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including FODS, XLSX, HTML, PDF, and many more.
+With Aspose.Cells for .NET, developers can easily convert HTML to FODS.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCM to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+In summary, Aspose.Total for .NET makes it easy for developers to add powerful document conversion features to any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, developers can easily convert DOCM to FODS in two simple steps.
+Firstly, by using Aspose.Words for .NET, developers can export DOCM to HTML.
+Secondly, by using Aspose.Cells for .NET, developers can convert HTML to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}